mjherraiz/docker-symfony-4/README.md

     ```

 3. Update your system host file (add symfony.localhost)
+Remember that server name is define in .env file in this demo I use symfony.localhost please replace with your custom server name if you decide to use another one

     ```bash
     # UNIX only: get containers IP address and update host (replace IP according to your configuration) (on Windows, edit C:\Windows\System32\drivers\etc\hosts)